apache/dubbo-go-samples/filter/hystrix/README.md

 ## Notes

 - Hystrix filter is primarily used on the **client side** to protect callers from downstream service failures
-- Parameter types in the resource name must match the actual method signature
+- The resource name must match the actual interface, group, version, and method name
 - Circuit breaker states: Closed → Open → Half-Open → Closed
 - Configure timeout and concurrency limits appropriately to avoid resource exhaustion